The Scotts Valley Police Department D.A.R.E. program's primary mission is to

 The Scotts Valley Police Departments Junior Police Academy functions as the department's in-house PAL (Police Activities League) program.
 It provides students with alternatives to drugs, violence, and other illegal activities through exciting events and educational programs.

 Our Junior Police Academy has been running since 2000.
-We offer three week-long sessions, each with room for twenty students.
+This year we offer two week-long sessions, each with room for twenty students.
 Our program reaches out to students entering 6th, 7th and 8th grades.

 If you would like to receive more information on the department's Junior Police Academy please contact the Investigations Unit by email or call at (831) 440-5670.